 Dip into the bookcase to pick from the literature on local walks, tap into the wifi and docking stations, cook for yourself or be spoilt with belt-bustingly beautiful breakfasts and dinners.
 Curl up and read in the drawing room.
 Let life pass you by as you soak up the silence and elevate the spirit among the Shropshire hills.

 From your suite, you can keep the curtains peeled and gaze out over the three-quarters of an acre of sculpted Italianate gardens.
 Beyond the terraces, AE Housman’s ‘blue-remembered hills’ rise to greet big skies, and Long Mountain completes the vista.

 Find a spot out here to read and revive beneath the summer sun, or under a cosy blanket in autumn.
 Get together to eat al fresco around the garden tables amid the mature planting and whimsical topiary.
 Manicured lawns await the summer pock of croquet mallet on ball.

 Follow the terraces down to the all-weather tennis court.
 Raid the small pavilion summer room for rackets and balls.
 When exhaustion strikes, replace lost fluids with a garden Pimm’s and refuel with high-energy home-made cakes (in endless supply).

-The final touch: soak up the luxury at any time of the day in a hot tub, available for your whole stay and provided by the owner for a small additional cost.
+The final touch: soak up the luxury at any time of the day in the hot tub.

 Ten TVs indicate the scale of Albright Lodge and provide you with ample opportunity to escape, or get together around the 48” screen in the cinema room.
 A Playstation offers access to Amazon and Netflix and there’s a DVD library to dive into.
 So break out the popcorn and put the Prosecco on ice.